danjgale/nii-masker/README.md

                         derivatives are specified.
   --high_pass high_pass
                         High pass filter cut off in Hertz.
-If it is not specified, no filtering is done.
-  --low_pass low_pass   Low pass filter cut off in Hertz.
-If it is not
+If it is not specified, no filtering is done. (default) --low_pass low_pass   Low pass filter cut off in Hertz.
-                        specified, no filtering is done.
-  --detrend             Whether to detrend the data.
-Default False --smoothing_fwhm smoothing_fwhm
+  --detrend             Whether to temporally detrend the data.
+  --smoothing_fwhm smoothing_fwhm
                         Smoothing kernel FWHM (in mm) if spatial smoothing is desired.
-If not specified, no smoothing is performed.
   --discard_scans discard_scans
                         Discard the first N scans of each functional NIfTI image.